Exceptional winemaking starts in the vineyard; discover how on guided hikes or your own.

 St. Francis, Balletto, and other wineries offer free self-guided vineyard tours year-round.
-No appointments are needed—pick up a map in the tasting room and head into the vineyard.
+No appointments are needed—find the first stop or pick up a map in the tasting room and head into the vineyard.
 Placards along the way explain the farming techniques and such strategies as employing wind blowers to fight winter frost and nesting boxes to support owls for rodent control.
-You don’t have to pay for a tasting to explore the vineyards, though you’re welcome to do so.
+Tip: You don’t have to pay for a tasting to explore the vineyards, though you’re welcome to do so.

 Bartholomew Estate Vineyards and Winery

 A bit more than 2 miles northeast of Sonoma Plaza, Bartholomew Estate Vineyards and Winery farms 22 acres of vineyards surrounded by the 375-acre Bartholomew Park.
 In the 19th century, this was the estate of Count Agoston Haraszthy, a pioneer of California winemaking.
 When the weather’s good, it’s delightful to sample wines in the tasting room—or (when offered) outside in the Oak Knoll—before purchasing a bottle and picnicking in the adjacent Antonia’s Garden Picnic Grounds.
 Before or after, you can stroll past the ferns and trees that line 3 miles of hiking trails.
 On some days, the views from the hiking area’s upper portion extend to San Francisco.
 The rise in elevation is 170–640 feet, and parts of the hike are difficult; stick to the paths around the grounds and vineyards for a less challenging stroll.
 Tip: To experience the park on horseback, book a trip with Sonoma Valley Trail Rides.

 Theater of Nature is winery’s “outdoor living room.”